 No dividends have been paid or declared since the start of the financial year and the directors do not recommend the payment of dividend in respect of the financial year.

 PRINCIPAL ACTIVITIES

-The principal activity of the Group during the financial year were studies on the Mt Mulgine project and exploration activities in relation to tungsten projects in Australia.
+The principal activity of the Group during the financial year were studies on the Mt Mulgine and Hatches Creek projects and exploration activities in relation to tungsten projects in Australia.

 FINANCIAL REVIEW

 Operating results for the year